Guccifer123/raspberry-pi-setting-up/en/step_5.md

 --- /task ---

-When you Raspberry Pi starts up (booting) you will Raspberries will appear in the top left of your screen.
+When you Raspberry Pi starts up (booting) you will see Raspberries appear in the top left of your screen.

 ![boot raspberries](images/raspberries.png)